nkhine/iTools-Documentation/itools/fs.rst

 Files
 -----

-The function :func:`itools.vfs.open`, seen in the example above, returns an object that offers the same programming interface of Python files.
+The function :func:`vfs.open`, seen in the example above, returns an object that offers the same programming interface of Python files.

 We are not going to explain what this programming interface is, just check the Python's documentation.